-As we have previously stated, part of our long-term strategy is to grow our non-wheel business, which includes our Homeowners and Commercial property lines of business, as we believe the size of the automobile market will decline over time as technology will continue to make cars safer, which will ultimately drive down the frequency of accidents.
-We don't expect this to occur anytime soon, but rather over a period of many years.
-Having said that, we want to grow our non-wheel business in a prudent manner to ensure we protect the Company's capital and get paid appropriately for the risks we take.
+Part of our long-term strategy is to grow our non-wheel business, which includes our Homeowners and Commercial property lines of business, as we believe the size of the automobile insurance market will decline over time as technology will continue to make cars safer, which will ultimately drive down the frequency of accidents.
+As we have previously stated, we don't expect this to occur anytime soon, but rather over a period of many years.
+We want to grow our non-wheel business in a prudent manner to ensure we protect the Company's capital and get paid appropriately for the risks we take.